fabio-rodriguez/wikipedia/README.md

 How to use?

+1. Run the command:
-1. run the command >> python manage.py runserver
+>> python manage.py runserver

-2. go to the localhost page in the browser
+2. Go to the localhost page in your browser